Updated: Sep 15, 2022

 An excellent container for growing thyme is a clay planter.
 Other types of pots will work, but a clay pot allows your thyme to dry out between watering.
 It also helps prevent overly wet roots, which is important considering thyme isn’t tolerant of soggy root conditions.
 As with any container, clay pots need at least one large drainage hole.

-It’s also great for strawberries, as it enhances their flavor.
+It’s also great for strawberries, as it enhances their best flavor.

 Brussels sprouts, eggplant, and;